 How Does Invoice Fraud Happen?

 Invoice fraud is so successful because the scammers find and exploit a weak point within the company’s AP process.
-The weakness stems from poor controls and lack of communication between departments.
+The weakness stems from poor controls and a lack of communication between departments.
 In many companies, AP is still a manual and paper-laden process.
 Invoice fraud is financially prosperous for scammers because they are able to identify and successfully exploit the weak points within a company’s AP process.
-Arriving through a variety of channels, including email, postal mail, fax or inter-office deliveries.
+Arriving through a variety of channels, including email, postal mail, fax, or inter-office deliveries.
 What happens next is often an ad hoc process that involves passing the document to various individuals throughout the company.
 Whether it makes it to the correct individual(s) is questionable.
 Even if the document does reach the appropriate parties, there is a lack of tracking to ensure it gets approved on time.
 By the time the document returns to AP, it is often nearing the due date or worse yet, overdue.
 Scammers rely on this to create a sense of urgency that causes companies to pay the bill without verifying them hastily.

 Another common scenario in some companies is that the department that ordered the goods has little to no involvement in the AP process.
 Worse, is when the designated approver is a busy department head who has no insight into inventory and little time to verify.
 Thus, they rely on word-of-mouth or the assumption that the product was delivered.